vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/using_work_centers.rst

 Manage work orders using work centers
 =====================================

-Odoo Manufacturing allows for work orders to be carried out at specific work centers.
+Leansoft Manufacturing allows for work orders to be carried out at specific work centers.
 When a manufacturing order is created for a product, any work orders listed in the :guilabel:`Operations` tab of the product bill of materials (BoM) will be automatically created as well and assigned to the specified work center.
 Work orders can be managed in the :guilabel:`Manufacturing` module by